 Admission requirements:

-To Apply: Complete the online graduate application and send official transcripts directly to the UMKC Admissions Office.
+To Apply: Complete the online application and send official transcripts directly to the UMKC Admissions Office.
 Applications are reviewed on a rolling basis and students may start in any semester.

 This program is designed for current teachers who want to gain specialized knowledge in reading and literacy instruction without completing an M.A. or Ed.S. degree.
 It also serves supervisors, administrators, and community educators working in various educational settings (including schools, afterschool programs, non-profit organizations, private industry) who want to develop additional expertise in reading and literacy instruction.